 After 5 days of phenomenal skiing and mind-blowing descents, we will cap off the week with a celebration dinner on Friday night.
 Awards are given and stories told!

-You can arrange your departure for the morning of Saturday, January 22nd.
+You can arrange your departure for Saturday morning.

 •5 days skiing with UIAGM/IFMGA certified guides (maximum 4 skiers with each guide)